sebyaka864/sebyaka864/README.md

-# I'm seby
+# i'm seby

-💻 Windows optimization enthusiast
+💻 windows optimization person
-📚 Learning about Windows
+📚 learning about Windows
-🌐 Building a Windows optimization guide website
+🌐 building a Windows optimization guide website (if i feel like it)

 ---

-## 🚀 Current Projects
+## 🚀 current Projects

-🔧 **Windows Guide**
+🔧 **windows guide**

-A step-by-step guide for:
+a step-by-step guide for:
 - clean Windows installs
 - system optimization
 - disabling telemetry
 - removing unnecessary bloat

-All of that **without breaking apps or Windows features**.
+all of that **without breaking apps or Windows features**.

 👉 [GUIDE for Windows](https://sebyaka864.github.io/windows-guide/)

----

-## 🧰 Tech / Tools

-- Windows
-- Git & GitHub
-- Docusaurus
-- JavaScript

 ---